US based Aaron Wall is quite probably my favourite SEO blogger, and has been since long before I started blogging myself (back in 2007).

-I pinged Aaron and asked him if he would take me through the basics of keyword research for those readers of the blog who are just starting out, and help me create a beginner’s guide to keyword research, as it’s one area I’ve not really touched on.
+Back in October 2009 I pinged Aaron and asked him if he would take me through the basics of keyword research for those visitors to my blog who are just starting out, and help me create a quick beginner’s guide to keyword research, as it’s one area I’ve not really touched on in my seo blog.

 - data from your web analytics tools (if you already have a website)